thoughtspot/thoughtspot.github.io/_release/notes.md

 <dlentry id="pinboard-download-api">
   <dt>Pinboard Export API</dt>
   <dd>Use the new Pinboard Export API to programmatically download Pinboards, or specific visualizations from the Pinboards, as PDFs.
-Refer to <a href="{{ site.baseurl }}/reference/api/pinboard-export-api.html">Pinboard Export API</a>.
+Refer to <a href="{{ site.baseurl }}/reference/api/rest-api-reference.html">REST API reference</a>.
 </dd></dlentry>

 <dlentry id="spotiq-analyze">